wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 3. Focus triage on the BBS first:
    - A healthy BBS shows obvious activity around starting or claiming LRPs.
    - An unhealthy BBS leads to the Auctioneer showing minimal or no activity.
 The BBS sends work to the Auctioneer.
-   - Reference the BBS-level Locket metric `bbs.LockHeld`.
+   - Reference the BBS-level Locket metric `tas.bbs.LockHeld`.
 A value of 0 indicates Locket issues at the BBS level.
 For more information, see Locks Held by BBS.
 4. If the BBS appears healthy, then check the Auctioneer to ensure it is processing auction payloads.
    - Recent logs for Auctioneer should show all but one of its instances are currently waiting on locks, and the active Auctioneer should show a record of when it last attempted to execute work.
 This attempt should correspond to app development activity, such as `cf push`.
-   - Reference the Auctioneer-level Locket metric `auctioneer.LockHeld`.
+   - Reference the Auctioneer-level Locket metric `tas.auctioneer.LockHeld`.
 A value of 0 indicates Locket issues at the Auctioneer level.
 For more information, see Locks Held by Auctioneer.
 5. The TPS Watcher is primarily active when app instances crash.
 Therefore, if the TPS Watcher is suspected, review the most recent logs.
 6. If you are unable to resolve on-going excessive active locks, pull logs from the Diego BBS and Auctioneer VMs, which includes the Locket service component logs, and contact VMware Tanzu Support.

 ## TAS Auctioneer Fetch State Duration Taking Too Long

-App stage requests for Diego may be failing.
-Consult your VMware Expert.
+Time that the Auctioneer took to fetch state from all the Diego Cells when running its auction.

+Indicates how the Diego Cells themselves are performing.
+Alerting on this metric helps alert that app staging requests to Diego may be failing.
+1. Check the health of the Diego Cells by reviewing the logs and looking for errors.
+2. Review IaaS console metrics.
+3. Inspect the Auctioneer logs to determine if one or more Diego Cells is taking significantly longer to fetch state than other Diego Cells.
+Relevant log lines have wording like `fetched Diego Cell state`.
+4. Pull Diego Brain logs, Diego Cell logs, and Auctioneer logs and contact Support telling them that fetching Diego Cell states is taking too long.

 ## TAS Auctioneer LRP Auctions Failed